syncfusion-content/javascript-docs/js/PivotGrid/How-To.md

 ## Members

 ### Current page number in categorical axis
-The [`categoricalCurrentPage`](/api/js/ejpivotpager#members:categoricalcurrentpage) property is used to specify the current page number in categorical axis.
+The [`categoricalCurrentPage`](/api/js/ejpivotpager#members:categoricalcurrentpage) property is used to specify the current page number in the categorical axis.

 {% highlight js %}